jgrugru/grewtix/README.md

  * Create a profile page
  * add reviewers to tickets
  * add labels field to tickets
- * dynamically create title of page for new ticket EX: PROD-12

 Long term goals
 ------------------------